 Figure 2 : Plot of achievement of all reps categorized on the basis of their tenure.
 The 50th percentile shows an increase with the increase in maturity level of reps.

 Having decided the ramp duration, the next step is setting progressively increasing quotas for each month.
-For this we need to see how sales reps' achievement ramps as their tenure progresses (see Figure 3).
+For this, we need to see how sales reps' achievement ramps as their tenure progress (see Figure 3).
 Quota expectations should be in line with average sales ramp up.
-In this case, for example, we can set quota values for months 1, 2, 3 and 4 as 20%, 60%, 70% and 80% of full rep quota.
+In this case, for example, we can set quota values for months 1, 2, 3, and 4 as 20%, 60%, 70%, and 80% of the full rep quota.

 Figure 3: Reps are categorized on the basis of their tenure and their sales revenue is plotted.
 For example, the graph shows that employees who have been in the company for 1 month make sales of $2004 on average

-While these numbers are analytically determined on the basis of data, company sales management would probably prefer to tweak these numbers based on their business judgement.
+While these numbers are analytically determined on the basis of data, company sales management would probably prefer to tweak these numbers based on their business judgment.
 Nevertheless, these analyses help create a great first pass and help company sales leaders to make a more informed decision.

 If you got this far, we think you’d like our future blog content, too.
 Please subscribe on the right side.